IepIweidieng/TJAPlayer3/tja.md

 Swap note in Taiko mode (`G`) is *not* counted as a type of big note for calculating the condition value.

-Except for roll count conditions, only notes whose head is in the taken route are counted.
+Except for roll count conditions, only notes whose tail (if exists) or critical judgement time is in the taken route are counted.

 *Unspecified*: Whether the condition value is updated based on the duration (if exists) or critical judgement time (hit-type note) of the note, or the actual finish-hit time for the note, if they do not happen in the counted determining section for the same branch determining point.